geostyler/geostyler-qgis-plugin/README.md

 **Experimental**

-Tested with QGIS 3.24.
+Tested with QGIS 3.34.

-**Warning**: In recent versions of QGIS (e.g. 3.34) the style exports are no longer working with the [geostyler-qgis-parser](https://github.com/geostyler/geostyler-qgis-parser).
-This may requires to the QGIS parser - see <https://github.com/geostyler/geostyler-qgis-parser/issues/455>.
+**Warning**: In previous versions of QGIS (e.g. 3.24) the XML used to store styles in QGIS projects is in a different format that is not compatible with newer versions of the [geostyler-qgis-parser](https://github.com/geostyler/geostyler-qgis-parser) (see this [issue](https://github.com/geostyler/geostyler-qgis-parser/issues/455)).

 ## Installation